codacy/docs/docs/coverage-reporter/alternative-ways-of-running-coverage-reporter.md

     ```

 !!! note
-    -   Make sure that your CI/CD platform has access to the Internet so that the command can download the bash script, the Codacy Coverage Reporter binary, and the validation checksum.
+    -   Make sure that your CI/CD platform has access to the Internet so that the command can download the bash script and the Codacy Coverage Reporter binary, and access the Codacy API.

     -   Starting on version `13.0.0` the script automatically validates the checksum of the downloaded binary.
 To skip the checksum validation, define the following environment variable: